microsoft/r-server-campaign-optimization/Resources/Instructions/Powershell_Instructions.md

 If you are configuring your own server, run this PowerShell script to perform the automated version of the solution – dataset creation, modeling, and scoring as described  [here](../data-scientist.md).

 Make sure you have set up your SQL Server by following the instructions in <a href="START_HERE.md">START HERE</a>.
 Then proceed with the steps below to run the solution template using the automated PowerShell files.
-Run this on the machine where SQL Server 2016 is installed.

 Running this PowerShell script will create stored procedures for the the operationalization of this solution.
 It will also execute these procedures to create full database with results of the steps  – dataset creation, modeling, and scoring as described  [here](../../SQLR/README.md).